-Claimants with a BASRIS form must be referred to the Centre for Health and Disability Assessments (CHDA) for a Work Capability Assessment (WCA) at Day 1.
+Claimants with a BASRIS form must be referred to the Health Assessment Advisory Service (HAAS) for a Work Capability Assessment (WCA) at Day 1.

-If a claimant has both a BASRIS form and either a DS1500 or SR1, a terminal illness decision can be made without referring the claimant to CHDA.
+If a claimant has both a BASRIS form and either a DS1500 or SR1, a terminal illness decision can be made without referring the claimant to the HAAS.